lilacse/maplestory-trace-simulator/README.md

 ### Dependencies

-- Python 3.x (for starting local server)
+You need to install:

 - Node.js + npm

+Other dependencies used by the project which is installed with npm:

+- Angular
 - TypeScript
-- Rollup

 ### Usage

 1. Clone this repo.
-2. Run `transpile.bat` to transpile the `.ts` files into `.js` files and bundle them into one file.
+2. Run `npm install` to get the deps.
-3. Run `start_local_server.bat` to start the local server (might conflict with other local servers if you already have one, but you might know how to resolve that if you already have another local server :) )
+3. Run `ng serve` in this repo's root folder.
-4. Visit `http://localhost:8000` and navigate to `src/html/tracesim.html` in your browser.
+4. Visit `http://localhost:4200` in your browser.